Inbibo/adonisfx_docs/docs/maya/simple_setup.md

   <figcaption><b>Figure 21</b>: AdnRibbonMuscle deformer creation scenario.</figcaption>
 </figure>

-To create the AdnRibbonMuscle deformer with some initial customization, double-click the shelf button or press the option box in the menu item.
-This will display a pop-up window that will allow to do some initial customization, as well as creating the deformer with a custom name.
+To create the AdnRibbonMuscle deformer with some initial customisation, double-click the shelf button or press the option box in the menu item.
+This will display a pop-up window that will allow to do some initial customisation, as well as creating the deformer with a custom name.
 Once all data has been provided press the *Create* button and the deformer will get created.

 <figure>
   <img src="images/setup_ribbon_muscle_2.png">